Our Team — Project Partners

 When writing the business plan for Project Partners in 1994, Lerii’s vision was to provide a unique, hands-on consulting approach to increase nonprofit leaders’ capacity for success and community impact – a need she had witnessed many times across Fort Worth and Tarrant County during her years at the Chamber.

-This has been accomplished while remaining dedicated to a work-life fit business model and the founding values of community, hard work, team efforts, excellence, relationships, and results.
+This has been accomplished while remaining dedicated to a work-life fit business model and the founding values of community, diligence, excellence, relationships, and results.

-Lerii, a Certified Fundraising Executive*, gives full credit to the entire Project Partners team for providing consistent results over 30 years to more than 160 organizations to date via 490 separate assignments, representing more than 75,000 hours of professional service to our community.
+Lerii, a Certified Fundraising Executive*, gives full credit to the entire Project Partners team for providing consistent results over 30 years to more than 160 organizations to date via 500 separate assignments, representing 75,000+ hours of professional service to our community.
 And as true partners for good, she gives equal credit to the notable clients with whom the firm has had the privilege to work.
 The team remains grateful, and as Lerii is fond of saying, “It’s a good start!”

 Read More